DanielHipp/mobileComputing_Raspberry/README.md

 5. Run setup.sh as root
 6. Connect the dot matrix via SPI to the Raspberry Pi
 7. Reboot the Raspberry Pi
-8. Connect your Smartphone to the Pi's WiFi network ("MC-RaspberryPi")
+8. Connect your Smartphone to the Pi's WiFi network "MC-RaspberryPi"
-    - Password is: "0123456789"
+    - Password: "0123456789"
-    - You still will have internet access through the LAN connection of the Raspberry Pi
+    - You will have internet access through the LAN connection of the Raspberry Pi
-9. Run the App
+9. Run the App on your smartphone
 10. Done :thumbsup: